 RAF Calshot

-RAF Calshot, Hampshire has no hard runways, no perimeter track but lots of hangars and it was a very important seaplane base where aircraft & sea craft were tested, trained & raced.
+RAF Calshot, Hampshire has no hard runways, no perimeter track but lots of hangars and it was a very important seaplane base, where aircraft & sea craft were tested, trained, operated & raced.

 Calshot opened for the Royal Naval Air Service in 1913.
 It expanded rapidly with WW1 and had many hangars built on the Spit.
-The Spit was the operational and inland the large camp for the personnel.
-1917 Calshot was a Flying Boat Base and then by 1918 it became 210 TDS (Training Depot Station).
-This comprised of Float Seaplane Aerial
+The Spit was the operational side and inland a large camp for the personnel.
+1917 Calshot was a Flying Boat Station and then by 1918 it became 210 TDS (Training Depot Station).
+This comprised of Float Seaplane, Aerial

 RAF Calshot